themorlan/openREM/docs/install_linux.rst

 If you are installing OpenREM on a Linux server with limited internet access, go to the :doc:`install_offline` docs.

+If you are installing on a different Linux OS you can adapt these instructions or consider using a :doc:`install_docker` instead.

 Initial prep
 ^^^^^^^^^^^^